OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

 # Building an _N-N_ Relationship

 Building a n-n relationship in Orchard relies on the same principles as what we did for the 1-n relationship.
-The main difference is that instead of having one foreign key on the part record, we have an intermediary object for the relationship that has two foreign keys to the records.
+The main difference is that, instead of having one foreign key on the part record, we have an intermediary object for the relationship that has two foreign keys to the records.
 This is of course close to the way this is done in relational databases.

 In this section, we are going to build a part that can record an arbitrary number of associations with reward programs for our customers.